Layheng-Hok/Shenzhen-Metro/Report/REPORT.md

 - **Transaction**:
   - **Requirement**: Utilizes transation where necessary.
-  - **Implementation**: To ensure data integrity in the presence of operation failures, JPA's `@Transational` attribute is used on any Java methods that require to modify data in the database, including but not limited to update and delete operations.
+  - **Implementation**: To ensure data integrity in the presence of operation failures, JPA's `@Transactional` attribute is used on any Java methods that require to modify data in the database, including but not limited to update and delete operations.

   ##  IV.
 CONCLUSION